Neoteroi/BlackSheep/README.md

 (i.e. for [uvicorn](https://www.uvicorn.org/#running-with-gunicorn)).

 ## Automatic bindings and dependency injection
-BlackSheep supports automatic binding of values for request handlers by type annotation or by conventions.
+BlackSheep supports automatic binding of values for request handlers, by type annotation or by conventions.
 See [more here](https://www.neoteroi.dev/blacksheep/requests/).